 The weather is also suitable for mountain viewing.
 The park is said to include around 31 snowcapped mountains, including Dhaulagiri Mountain, and the tallest and most prominent peak is Kanjiroba (6,883 m).

-The turquoise-colored Phoksundo lake ends in the highest waterfall.
-The park also includes Khung, Nmajung, and Panjang rivers.
+The turquoise-colored Phoksundo Lake ends in the highest waterfall.
+The park also includes the Khung, Nmajung, and Panjang Rivers.

-To arrive at Shey Phoksundo national park, you can take a flight from Kathmandu to Nepalgunj and then a 20 minutes flight from Nepalgunj to Dolpa’s Juphal Airport.
+To arrive at Shey Phoksundo National Park, you can take a flight from Kathmandu to Nepalgunj and then a 20-minute flight from Nepalgunj to Dolpa’s Juphal Airport.

 7. Shuklaphanta National Park

-Shuklaphanta national park is located 720 km far from Kathmandu.
-Around 4 to 6 days is enough for Shuklaphanta national park tour.
+Shuklaphanta National Park is located 720 km far from Kathmandu.
+Around 4 to 6 days are enough for a Shuklaphanta National Park tour.
 Take a flight from Kathmandu to Dhangadhi and drive to Kanchanpur.

 With an area of 155 sq. km, the area was gazetted as Royal Sukla Phanta Wildlife Reserve in 1973.
-Later, it got extended to its present size in the late 1980s.
+Later, it was extended to its present size in the late 1980s.

 The national park includes over 700 species of flora, over 423 bird species, 46+ mammal species, around 28 species of fish, and about 12 species of reptiles and amphibians.

-Another tourist attraction at Shuklaphanta national park is the Rani Tal (Queen Lake).
-It is a serene lake that exhibits calming vibe.
+Another tourist attraction at Shuklaphanta National Park is the Rani Tal (Queen Lake).
+It is a serene lake that exhibits a calming vibe.
 You can enjoy boating here and feed the ducks too.